Developing a Budget for a New Time and Attendance System

 If you’re considering any of these adjunct HR systems, we recommend reading our full HR Shared Services Buying Guide for more information.

-6. Delivery Model: Licensed or SaaS Time & Attendance
+6. Delivery Model: Licensed or Cloud Time & Attendance

-Two options are available when choosing your software model: the traditional licensed software delivery model and web-based software as a service (SaaS).
+Two options are available when choosing your software model: the traditional licensed software delivery model, and the web-based cloud model (sometimes called software as a service).

-Software as a Service involves signing up for a service through a software provider.
-SaaS providers will charge a recurring fee, but this will be in return for widely available system that is much easier to implement.
-Sometimes SaaS is easier to obtain management approval because the costs are incurred monthly.
+Cloud service involves signing up for a service through a software provider.
+Cloud providers will charge a recurring fee, but this will be in return for a widely available system that is much easier to implement.
+Sometimes cloud systems are easier to obtain management approval with, because the costs are incurred on a predictable monthly basis.
+If a large payment isn’t palatable for your business, the lower monthly payments associated with cloud delivery may be a better option.

 7. System Interoperability & Shared Database